-- Participate and encourage communication and dissemination of information relating to the discipline. - Lead, supervisor and/or mentor more junior academics staff and students. - Identify sources of funding to support individual or collaborative projects relating to the teaching, research and engagement of the discipline. - Contribute and participate in committees, events and other activities at the Faculty and/or University level. - Undertake administration primarily relating to the activities of the role in line with the University of Melbourne Operating Model.

-- Attendance at relevant conferences and incorporate learning's into practice, when funding permits. - Foster excellence in research and teaching and develop best practice standards for the Faculty and University. - Foster a harmonious workplace environment that is conducive to productivity, promotes creativity and rewards and recognises individuals and group achievement.
+- Participate and encourage communication and dissemination of information relating to the discipline. - Lead, supervise and/or mentor more junior academics staff and students. - Identify sources of funding to support individual or collaborative projects relating to the teaching, research and engagement of the discipline. - Contribute and participate in committees, events such as Open Day and other activities at the Faculty and/or University level. - Undertake administration primarily relating to the activities of the role in line with the University of Melbourne Operating Model. - Foster excellence in research and teaching and develop best practice standards for the Faculty and University. - Foster a harmonious workplace environment that is conducive to productivity, promotes creativity and rewards and recognises individuals and group achievement.